 - Human resources: Jaroslava Ficová (until November 2017), Helga Söderström (from November 2017)

-The operational year of 2017 – 2018 was a bit of a turbulent year with many changes in the board.
+2017 – 2018 was a bit of a turbulent year with many changes in the board.
 Despite this, the board was able to introduce some new concepts.
 The first one was the “Debate Speed Date” which is a low-barrier entry-level method of introducing students to competitive debate wherein the idea of not choosing the side you defend is kept.
 The other was the introduction of separate “Public Debates” that featured the audience both choosing the motion to be debated and the audience determining the winner of the debate using the website mentimeter.com and their mobile phones.
-Other changes, successes and failures can be found in the activity report here.
+Lund IV was a striking success with more than 150 participants from 20+ countries!
+The activity report from the year can be found here.